mehulagg/gitlab_test/doc/administration/pages/index.md

 1. [Reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) on the `main GitLab server` for the changes to take effect.

+It is possible to run GitLab Pages on multiple servers if you wish to distribute the load.
+You can do this through standard load balancing practices such as configuring your DNS server to return multiple IPs for your Pages server, configuring a load balancer to work at the IP level, and so on.
+If you wish to set up GitLab Pages on multiple servers, perform the above procedure for each Pages server.

 ### Access control when running GitLab Pages on a separate server

 If you are [running GitLab Pages on a separate server](#running-gitlab-pages-on-a-separate-server), then you must use the following procedure to configure access control: